executablebooks/mistletoe-ebp/docs/using/intro.md

 To exert even greater control over the parsing process, renderers can be initialised with an existing {py:class}`~mistletoe.parse_context.ParseContext` instance.
 This class stores global variables that are utilised during the parsing process, such as such as the block/span tokens to search for, and link/footnote definitions that have been collected.
 At any one time, one of these objects is set per thread;
-set by {py:func}`~mistletoe.parse_context.set_parse_context` and retrieved by {py:func}`~mistletoe.parse_context.get_parse_context`.
+which can be changed by {py:func}`~mistletoe.parse_context.set_parse_context` and retrieved by {py:func}`~mistletoe.parse_context.get_parse_context`.

 In the following example, we use the {py:class}`~mistletoe.renderers.html.HTMLRenderer` to parse a file: